 In contrast, speaking accounts for just 30% of all time spent on communication.
 Therefore, it is clear that listening is well worth spending time on.
 Listening is a skill which, thankfully, can be taught.

 Teaching listening can be especially challenging because of sound.
 Not necessarily the words, but the sounds a language contains.
 All languages are made up of unique sounds, or phonemes.
 There are very few languages which share the same number of phonemes.
-For example, English features 44 unique phonemes whilst Arabic has 34, Italian 30, Japanese 22, and Rotakas has just 11!
+For example, English features 44 unique phonemes whilst Arabic has 34, Italian has 30, Japanese has 22 and Rotokas has just 11!

-Therefore, there are issues arising out of languages featuring sounds that simply do not exist in another, those sounds also may be produced in a different manner to how it is produced in another.
-This does mean that the listener may well struggle to distinguish between sounds, simply down to the fact that they are not part of their first language.
+As a result, there are issues arising out of languages featuring sounds that simply do not exist in another, and those sounds also may be produced in a different manner to how it is produced in another.
+Listeners may well struggle to distinguish between sounds of a foreign language, simply down to the fact that they are not part of their first language!

-There are other much more immediate factors which can contribute to teaching listening to EFL learners.
-These factors include the quick pace of the speaker, background noise, a lack of visual clues (such as on the telephone), the listener’s limited vocabulary, and a lack of knowledge of the topic.
+There are other much more immediate factors which can contribute to how successful teaching listening to EFL learners is.
+These factors include the quick pace of the speaker, background noise, a lack of visual clues (for example, when listening on the telephone), the listener’s limited vocabulary and a lack of knowledge of the topic.

 While the challenges posed by the speaker or the situation may be out of the listener’s hands, there are a few skills or 'strategies' that EFL teachers can focus on to help their learners.

 Predicting content means to look at what is about to unfold, for example, on TV, and then try to imagine what the story is going to be and try to work out what kind of vocabulary is likely to appear.

 Listening for gist means to identify the key words that allow you to paint a complete picture.
 A good example is ‘sun,’ ‘beach,’ ‘towel,’ ‘hotel.’
 On their own, all different.
 Together, they lead you to understand the topic is probably going to be about a holiday.